Scalar Field Dark Matter Around Charged Black Holes: Introduction

 In this study, we specifically focus on investigating the behavior of a non-interacting massive scalar field DM in the large-mass limit ($ m \gg 10^{-22}$ eV) around a Reissner-Nordstr\"{o}m (RN) BH \cite{reissner1916eigengravitation}.
+Throughout this work, we ignore the backreaction effect of the SF on the metric.
+Therefore, we adopt the test-fluid approximation for the sake of simplicity.
 We establish a direct connection between these results and our previous research \cite{Ravanal:2023ytp}, following a similar path to that taken by \cite{Brax:2019npi}.
 We uncover that the influence of the electric charge $Q$ becomes relevant in regions close to marginally bound orbits\footnote{More precisaly, this zone extends from the marginally bound radius $r_{\text{mb}}$ to the radius of the innermost stable circular orbit $r_{\text{isco}}$, that is, $ r_{\text{mb}} \lesssim r \lesssim r_{\text{isco}}$.}.
-Considering this argument \cite{Ravanal:2023ytp,Sadeghian:2013laa}, a maximum accretion rate of the scalar field DM of $\dot M_{\text{SFDM}} \thicksim 10^{-8} M_{\odot}\;\text{yr}^{-1}$ was obtained, with a decrease of approximately 50 \% when $Q$ becomes significant compared to the uncharged case.
+Considering this argument \cite{Ravanal:2023ytp,Beheshti:2015bak,Hod:2013mgr}, a maximum accretion rate of the scalar field DM of $\dot M_{\text{SFDM}} \thicksim 10^{-8} M_{\odot}\;\text{yr}^{-1}$ was obtained, with a decrease of approximately 50 \% when $Q$ becomes significant compared to the uncharged case.
 Within the constraints allowed by the EHT, the accretion in the non-interacting case, which corresponds to a free-falling, is higher compared to the SIDM case \cite{Feng:2021qkj,Ravanal:2023ytp}, since in the latter, the repulsive self-interaction slows down the DM fall.
-This features determines the lifetime and the mass of the extended cloud and have critical consequences for the observed shadow radius \cite{Gomez:2024ack}.
+This feature determines the lifetime and the mass of the extended cloud and have critical consequences for the observed shadow radius \cite{Gomez:2024ack}.
 Furthermore, a scalar field profile $\phi \propto r^{-3/4}$ was observed, which coincides with the same power law as other studies in the same regime of interest \cite{Hui:2019aqm,Clough:2019jpm,Bucciotti:2023bvw}.
 Finally, a change in the power-law exponents $\rho \propto r^{-3/2}$ and $\rho \propto r^{-1}$ for the density profile in the non-interactive and interactive cases, respectively, was observed.
-This change originates evidently from the nature of the studied fields.
+This behavior has also been documented in previous studies \cite{Gondolo:1999ef,Hui:2019aqm,Brax:2019npi,DeLuca:2023laa}.
+Evidently, this change originates from the nature of the studied fields.
 These exponents fall within the usual range considered in various power-law models for dark matter density profiles \cite{Ferreira:2020fam}.

 This paper is structured as follows.
 In section \ref{sec:II}, we describe the theoretical framework, including the DM model, conditions of steady-state accretion, and the resulting scalar field profile.
 In section \ref{sec:III}, we establish a direct connection with our previous work \cite{Ravanal:2023ytp}, and compare our main findings with other works.
 Finally, in section \ref{sec:IV}, we provide a detailed discussion of our results and their potential implications.